Extend Filesize in the attachments table for files with size > 2147483647 bytes

 It's not a big deal anyway, since download works.
 It's just a minor quirk.
 Maybe a BIGINT in the SQL database definition would help ...

-#1 Updated by Glenn Gould almost 5 years ago
+#1 Updated by Glenn Gould about 5 years ago

 We had a similar problem with bigger downloads.
 In our case, we manually wrote "-1" to the filesize field and added the real filesize manually in the description, however, it would be very nice to be able to store bigger filesizes directly in the redmine database.